-BIL and BEL operating in Hong Kong are subject to the Hong Kong profits tax rate of 16.5% (2022 and 2021: 16.5%).
-BATL operating in Hong Kong is subject to the Hong Kong profits tax rate of 8.25% (2022: 8.25%; 2021: 8.25%) on the first HKD 2 million of the estimated assessable profits and at 16.5% on the estimated assessable profits above HKD 2 million.
-BIL has no assessable profits while BATL and BEL have tax losses brought forward which are available for set-off against the assessable profits for the year ended March 31, 2023.
+BIL and BEL operating in Hong Kong are subject to the Hong Kong profits tax rate of 16.5% (2023: 16.5%).
+BATL operating in Hong Kong is subject to the Hong Kong profits tax rate of 8.25% (2023: 8.25%) on the first HKD 2 million of the estimated assessable profits and at 16.5% on the estimated assessable profits above HKD 2 million.
+BIL and BATL have no assessable profits while BEL has tax losses brought forward which are available for set-off against the assessable profits for the year ended March 31, 2024.